ansible/awx/awx/network_ui/static/network_ui/CONTRIBUTING.md

 * See: <https://docs.angularjs.org/guide/templates>

 Normal AngularJS templates are used with the networking UI controller.
-The templates can be foundin `/widgets`.
+The templates can be found in `/widgets`.
 Child scopes are created for sub-templates using the `ng-repeat` directive.

 In this example the `awx-net-link` directive expects a Link model to be